UAE Visa for Green Card Holders 2026 – Complete Guide to Apply Online, On Arrival & Transit Rules

 Travel with Conditional Green Card UAE

 A conditional Green Card (CR-1 or CR-2, typically valid for 2 years) is still a Green Card.
-Travel with conditional green card UAE is possible — immigration officers understand the difference between a conditional and permanent Green Card.
+Travel with a conditional green card UAE is possible — immigration officers understand the difference between a conditional and permanent Green Card.
 However, you should carry your I-751 petition receipt notice if you have already filed to remove conditions.

 UAE Visa with Travel History Issues